 She spread a clean sheet on my bed and up jumped Max.
 We visited for a few minutes then Max left with his handler to visit another patient.
 Boy did that visit lift my spirits.

 The next day, I turned the corner and was released from the hospital a few days later.
 Granted, they also switched my antibiotics which I do not discount as a primary reason for my turnaround, but I do believe that the dog visit had a massive impact on my emotional state which impacts our physical state.

-I became a Certified Humane Education Specialist and wrote some award-winning books:
+After that hospital stay, I became a Certified Humane Education Specialist and wrote a few award-winning books:

 What to Expect When Adopting a Dog is a non-fiction guide to successful dog adoption for every family.